Gifts-in-Kind Policy

 Making A Donation

-All offers to donate materials to the Library should be made by contacting the Resource Management Unit by phone at (319) 273-7255.
-We will ask you about the size and general content of the gift, and determine its appropriateness for the Library collection.
+Offers to donate materials to the Library’s general collections should be made by contacting the Collections and Cataloging Unit by phone at (319) 273-2801.
+We will ask you about the size and general content of the gift, and determine its appropriateness for the general collection.
 In some instances, large collections offered by a local donor may be reviewed at the donor’s location by a librarian.

-The donor is responsible for arranging for delivery of any gift accepted for review to the Resource Management Unit of the Library, preferably by mail but personal delivery can be accepted by appointment.
+The donor is responsible for arranging for delivery of their gift accepted for review to the Collections and Cataloging Unit of the Library, preferably by mail but personal delivery can be accepted by appointment.
 For collections located on campus, donors can make arrangements for delivery by Physical Plant-Transportation personnel.

 Terms of Acceptance

-Gifts accepted by the Library ordinarily are integrated into the appropriate collection.
-The Library does not maintain separate named collections except by prior agreement of the Associate Dean of Content Discovery and the Dean of Library Services.
-Virtual gift plates, accessible through the Library’s online catalog, may be created at the donor's request.
+Gifts accepted by the Library ordinarily are integrated into the appropriate general collection.
+The Library does not maintain separate named collections except by prior agreement of the Associate University Librarian of Content Discovery and the Dean of Library Services.
+Public acknowledgement of gifts, accessible through the Library’s online catalog, may be added at the donor's request.

 Acknowledgement of Gifts